TallowCatch/USChina-TradeTensions-Volatility-2018-2020/README.md

 - **Liquidity Analysis**: Investigates market liquidity changes due to trade events.
 - **Portfolio Simulation**: Analyzes overall performance of a tech stock portfolio.

+## Prerequisites

+Ensure R is installed with packages: `dplyr`, `tidyr`, `ggplot2`, `xts`, `rugarch`, etc.

+## Running the Analysis

+1. Clone/download the repository.
+2. Load datasets into R from Kaggle.
+3. Execute the R scripts in the presented order.

 ## Key Visualizations

 ### Event Study Analysis